-1. Quick wins: Validate audit log settings for each hardware device and the software installed on it, ensuring that logs include a date, timestamp, source addresses, destination addresses, and various other useful elements of each packet and/or transaction.
+- 1. Quick wins: Each organization should include at least two synchronized time sources (i.e., Network Time Protocol NTP) from which all servers and network equipment retrieve time information on a regular basis so that timestamps in logs are consistent. - 2.
+Quick wins: Validate audit log settings for each hardware device and the software installed on it, ensuring that logs include a date, timestamp, source addresses, destination addresses, and various other useful elements of each packet and/or transaction.
 Systems should record logs in a standardized format such as syslog entries or those outlined by the Common Event Expression initiative.
-If systems cannot generate logs in a standardized format, log normalization tools can be deployed to convert logs into a standardized format.

-- 2. Quick wins: Ensure that all systems that store logs have adequate storage space for the logs generated on a regular basis, so that log files will not fill up between log rotation intervals.
-The logs must be archived and digitally signed on a periodic basis. - 3.
-Quick wins: All remote access to a network, whether to the DMZ or the internal network (i.e., VPN, dial-up, or other mechanism), should be logged verbosely. - 4.
+If systems cannot generate logs in a standardized format, log normalization tools can be deployed to convert logs into such a format. - 3.
+Quick wins: Ensure that all systems that store logs have adequate storage space for the logs generated on a regular basis, so that log files will not fill up between log rotation intervals.
+The logs must be archived and digitally signed on a periodic basis. - 4.
+Quick wins: Develop a log retention policy to make sure that the logs are kept for a sufficient period of time.
+As APT (advanced persistent threat) continues to stealthily break into systems, organizations are often compromised for several months without detection.
+The logs must be kept for a longer period of time than it takes an organization to detect an attack so they can accurately determine what occurred. - 5.
+Quick wins: All remote access to a network, whether to the DMZ or the internal network (i.e., VPN, dial-up, or other mechanism), should be logged verbosely. - 6.
 Quick wins: Operating systems should be configured to log access control events associated with a user attempting to access a resource (e.g., a file or directory) without the appropriate permissions.
-Failed logon attempts must also be logged. - 5.
-Quick wins: Security personnel and/or system administrators should run biweekly reports that identify anomalies in logs.
-They should then actively review the anomalies, documenting their findings. - 6.
-Visibility/Attribution: Each organization should include at least two synchronized time sources (i.e., Network Time Protocol NTP) from which all servers and network equipment retrieve time information on a regular basis so that timestamps in logs are consistent. - 7.
-Visibility/Attribution: Network boundary devices, including firewalls, network-based IPS, and inbound and outbound proxies, should be configured to verbosely log all traffic (both allowed and blocked) arriving at the device. - 8.
-Visibility/Attribution: For all servers, organizations should ensure that logs are written to write-only devices or to dedicated logging servers running on separate machines from hosts generating the event logs, lowering the chance that an attacker can manipulate logs stored locally on compromised machines. - 9.
-Visibility/Attribution: Organizations should deploy a SEIM system tool for log aggregation and consolidation from multiple machines and for log correlation and analysis.
-Standard government scripts for analysis of the logs should be deployed and monitored, and customized local scripts should also be used.
-Using the SEIM tool, system administrators and security personnel should devise profiles of common events from given systems so that they can tune detection to focus on unusual activity, avoid false positives, more rapidly identify anomalies, and prevent overwhelming analysts with insignificant alerts.
+Failed logon attempts must also be logged.

+- 7. Quick wins: Security personnel and/or system administrators should run biweekly reports that identify anomalies in logs.
+They should then actively review the anomalies, documenting their findings. - 8.
+Visibility/Attribution: Network boundary devices, including firewalls, network-based IPS, and inbound and outbound proxies, should be configured to verbosely log all traffic (both allowed and blocked) arriving at the device. - 9.
+Visibility/Attribution: For all servers, organizations should ensure that logs are written to write-only devices or to dedicated logging servers running on separate machines from hosts generating the event logs, lowering the chance that an attacker can manipulate logs stored locally on compromised machines. - 10.
+Visibility/Attribution: Deploy a SIM/SEM (security incident management/security event management) or log analytic tools for log aggregation and consolidation from multiple machines and for log correlation and analysis.
+Using the SIM/SEM tool, system administrators and security personnel should devise profiles of common events from given systems so that they can tune detection to focus on unusual activity, avoid false positives, more rapidly identify anomalies, and prevent overwhelming analysts with insignificant alerts. - 11.
+Advanced: Carefully monitor for service creation events.
+On Windows systems, many attackers use psexec functionality to spread from system to system.
+Creation of a service is an unusual event and should be monitored closely.